Register a death

 You must register the death according to the laws of the country where the person died.

 You can also apply to register the death in the UK.
-This means a record of the death will be sent to the National Records of Scotland and you can order a consular death registration certificate from New Register House, if you need one.
+This lets you order a consular death registration certificate, if you need one.
 You do not have to do this.

 Find out more about how to register a death overseas.